 Hey there.
 Dan Palmer here, founder, curator, and chief content creator / trouble maker for Making Permaculture Stronger.

-For well over three years I have enjoyed running this blog and podcast as a self-funded hobby, passion outlet, and sort of self-therapy, getting-things-off-my-chest project.
-In that time the blog has had over 55,000 views and received over 550 reader comments to the more than 100 posts (some of which are now becoming a book!), 23 podcast episodes (that have been listened to over 30,000 times), and 11 videos.
+For well over three years I have enjoyed running this blog and podcast as a self-funded hobby, passion outlet, and sort of self-therapy, getting-things-off-my-chest sort of project.
+In that time the blog has had over 60,000 views and received over 550 reader comments to the more than 100 posts (some of which are now becoming a book!), 23 podcast episodes (that have been listened to over 30,000 times), and 11 videos.
 With zero promotional outreach, the associated facebook page has attracted over 1,400 followers.

 I have, however, after three years of talking myself out of it and telling myself no-one would be interested anyway, finally decided to at least open up a channel where folk have the option to support this project financially if they really would like to.